shulai/qonda/docs/guide.rst

 ===========

 Please note these aren't complete, runnable examples.
 Separate example source files are provided along this document.
+Also, this examples are meant to be as simple and understandable as possible, enhancements in code and presentation are of course possible either using PyQt or Qonda features.

 Let's start with a simple model for a contact list::